HomeTrends › Leadership & Team

 The Masterestaurant method wins in 2026.
 Kitchens that shift from pure hierarchical command to data-driven people development reduce staff turnover by 34% and increase average ticket by 12% within the first 90 days, based on tracking across more than 60 Latin American restaurants.
 The traditional model remains useful for recipe standardization and line discipline; where it fails is in talent retention and adaptability to seasonal or menu changes.

-The 2026 trend signals a technical shift: restaurants that are scaling — franchises, boutique hotels, multi-concept groups — are now demanding chefs with measurable leadership skills: retention rate, payroll cost per cover, internal team NPS.
-A culinary award alone no longer suffices.
+The 2026 shift is technical and unmistakable: scaling operations, whether chains, boutique hotels, or multi-concept groups, are now demanding chefs with MEASURABLE leadership skills: retention rate, payroll cost per cover, internal team NPS.
+A culinary award alone stopped being enough.

 Side-by-side comparison